Oliver-Ren/cs4321-projects/project5/documents/README.md

 Also, we have created the util class _Diff_ for comparing two files which will automatically judge the correctness of the output.

-### Benchmarking
-#### Testing Plan for Project 3
-Compare BNLJ or SMJ with TNLJ with the following three queries and the generated data (about 5000 tuples per relations, in **/project3/benchmarking** directory).

-**Tested Queries**
-	Query1: SELECT * FROM Sailors, Reserves WHERE Sailors.A = Reserves.G;
-	Query2: SELECT * FROM Sailors, Reserves, Boats WHERE Sailors.A = Reserves.G AND Reserves.H = Boats.D;
-	Query3: SELECT * FROM Sailors, Reserves, Boats WHERE Sailors.A = Reserves.G AND Reserves.H = Boats.D AND Sailors.B < 150;
-**Description of the Tested Data**

-**See experiment.pdf and report.excel for detail results.**

-#### Testing Plan for Project 4
-We would use three queries showing below to compare the execution time among full scan, unclustered index scan and clustered index scan.

-**Tested Queries:**
-1. SELECT * FROM Boats WHERE Boats.E < 10;
-2. SELECT  * FROM Boats WHERE Boats.E < 300;
-3. SELECT * FROM Sailors WHERE Sailors.A  > 100 and Sailors.A <150;

-**See experiment.pdf and report.excel in Project 4 file for detail results.**